takuya-motoshima/document-scanner/README.md

 #
 # options:
 #   -h, --help            show this help message and exit
-#   -i IMAGE, --image IMAGE
+#   -i IMAGE, --input IMAGE
 #                         increase output verbosity
-#   -r ASPECTRATIO, --aspect-ratio ASPECTRATIO
+#   -r ASPECTRATIO, --aspect ASPECTRATIO
 #                         Resize the scanned document to the specified aspect
 #                         ratio.
 Typing as a width:height ratio (like 4:5 or
 #                         1.618:1).